ismailceylan/ast-generator/README.md

 The `match` sequence always returns the `failed` symbol if it doesn't match.
 If it matches, it always returns `true` for primitive strings, and if the target is one of the situation symbols like `newline`, `endline`, `beginning`, or `ending`, then it returns the matched symbol.
 The return value of the sequence will be placed in the scope of the component, and conditional modifiers like `if` or `as` will consume these results.
 It is important to know what you will be dealing with in the future.

 ### exact
 This sequence will match exactly the given target and skip them.
-It's a form of literal character matching, similar to what's known from regex.
+It's a form of literal character matching like `/foo/` in regular expressions.

 ```js
 exact( "ip" ) // returns true